 Which Mitford sites correspond to actual Blowing Rock locations?

-*Miss Sadie’s House might very well be inspired by Flat Top Manor, once the summer home of Moses and Bertha Cone.
+*Miss Sadie’s House might very well be inspired by Flat Top Manor at Moses Cone Memorial Park, once the summer home of Moses and Bertha Cone.
 Seen to the north from almost any high spot in Blowing Rock, the manor overlooks Blowing Rock from the Blue Ridge Parkway.
 It is surrounded by 3600 acres of forest, meadow, and old apple orchards.
 You can find the Cone’s Apple Barn along the trails.
+Miss Sadie’s home, Fernbank, has “the most sweeping view” in Mitford, where “blue mountains rolled like waves” to the west.
+Visit the front porch at Flat Top and you’ll be transported to Miss Sadie’s.

-*Although Blowing Rock doesn’t have a town square, right in the middle of our downtown is the Memorial Park.
+*Right in the middle of our downtown is Memorial Park, which could be considered the “town green.”
 A monument to those native sons who gave their lives defending our nation is prominently displayed at the front of the park.
+And our Town Hall is directly next to Memorial Park, just like in Mitford.

 *Mitford’s Grill, where all the locals eat, is reminiscent of Sonny’s Grill on Main Street.
 Sonny’s no longer stands, but is commemorated by a plaque at the former site next to Six Pence Pub.